mormatti/Scattensor.jl/README.md

 Let's consider a quantum many-body system with Hilbert space $\mathcal H$ and Hamiltonian $H$.
 We require that

 - **1D** **space** dimension: the space dimension of the system is $D=1$.
 Next step go higher dimensions $D>1$;
-- **Discretization** of the space: The system is discrete, on lattice, with constant lattice spacing $a=1$.
-For some systems like Lattice Gauge Theories, the goal is to get near the continuum limit $a \to 0$.
+- **Discretization** of the space: The system is discrete, on lattice, with constant lattice spacing $a=1$ (For some systems like Lattice Gauge Theories, the goal is to get near the continuum limit $a \to 0$)
 - **Uniformity** of local dimension: The system has a uniform local dimension $d$.
 This also means that for PBC it is always defined a translation operator $\hat T$ of a unit site (on the right); Next step: generalize to the **Periodicity** $n$ of the local dimension (so that the translation operator is still defined).
 An example could be staggered fermions.
 - **Translation invariance**: $H$ is translational invariant, i.e. $[H, T]=0$; Next steps involve generalizing this translational invariance to $T^n$ or a more generic translation.
 - **Reflection** invariance: there exist a reflection operator (i.e. an operator such that $TR=RT^\dag$) under which the Hamiltonian is invariant (i.e. $[H,R] = 0$)